 • MOD (Modification):

-Modified (to bring them up-to-date, or for house-keeping ); or
+Modified (to bring them up-to-date, or for improvement, or for house-keeping ); or

 Merged (for Resolutions thematically related to a particular actor entity, or Resolutions of the same category/subject) so as to reduce redundancy or overlap, including ‘restructured’ (grouping together scattered information found in various Resolutions into one Resolution); or

-Simplified where possible or reasonable while adequate essential information kept, so that the texts become more concise, simpler, easier to understand, and would require less efforts for regular updating and maintenance; or
+Simplified where possible or reasonable while keeping adequate essential information, making texts more concise, simpler, easier to understand, and requiring less efforts for regular updating and maintenance; or

-Aligned with other Resolutions (for Resolutions on generic subjects e.g., gender perspective, accessibility, etc.) to focus on ITU-T specific actions and avoid duplication or repetition; or
+Aligned with other Resolutions (for Resolutions on generic subjects e.g., gender perspective, accessibility, etc.) with Plenipotentiary Conference (PP) and Council Resolutions or Resolutions of other ITU sectors to focus on ITU-T specific actions and avoid duplication or repetition; or

 • SUP (Suppression):

-6.1.5 Supressed (for Resolutions that have obsolete timing/milestones, are completed or have no action reported)
+6.1.5 Suppressed (for Resolutions with obsolete timing or milestones, completed with no further action to take, or have no action reported)

 Approach for streamlining of Resolutions

+This clause provides approaches to prepare Resolutions for streamlining.

 6.2.1 Review and examine in-force WTSA Resolutions with a view to streamlining them, taking into account

 the PP Resolutions and Council Resolutions (vertically, where PP Resolution prevails),